 Why We Give: AT&T

-With support from the AT&T Foundation, Physical Chemistry Professor Grubbs and a student created a chemistry version of Mahjong.
-The game includes matching elemental names to symbols, assigning oxidation numbers, learning acids and bases, and others, and is at www.mahjongchem.org.
+With support from the AT&T Foundation, physical chemistry Professor Grubbs and a student created a chemistry version of Mahjong.
+The game includes matching elemental names to symbols, assigning oxidation numbers, learning acids and bases, and others.
+More information is available at the game's website.
 It allows anyone studying chemistry to practice and reinforce basic concepts.
 There is also a Facebook version (search for Mahjong Chem).

 "This will help students build a vocabulary and memorize the elements and other concepts," Professor Grubbs said.
 "We're not trying to teach heavy concepts.
 This simply gives students a way to learn that's fun and kind of addictive!"

-To the right: Professor Grubbs and Vince Lopez talk with students about the mahjong chemistry game.
+To the right: Professor Grubbs and Vince Lopez speak with students about the mahjong chemistry game.

 Word of the game is already spreading.
 The National Science Teachers Association is promoting the new chemistry version of the game through its website and ran a piece in its October publication.
 The American Chemical Society - Division of Chemical Education has notified Grubbs that it plans to put a link to the game on its ChemEd Digital Library website soon.

-To the right: President Wendy Libby talking with some of Stetson's chemistry students about mahjong and chemistry
+To the right: President Wendy Libby talking with some of Stetson University's chemistry students about mahjong and chemistry.